microtrain/bootcamp/14-Angular/XX-Auth.md

 # NASA - Astronomy Picture of the Day

-## Create a Authentication App.
+## Create the Application Shell.

-This app will allow a user to login and out of your ExpressJS app using an Angular application that connects to the API.
+This app will allows a user to connect to the NASA Apod API.

 Install the angular shell